Federal regulators are investigating the Trump SPAC deal - KESQ

 In October, Trump announced a new media venture that would “stand up to the tyranny of Big Tech.”
 That new entity, chaired by the former president, agreed to go public through a merger with Digital World, a Special Purpose Acquisition Company, or SPAC.

-In a filing, Digital World Acquisition Corp. said it received a document and information request from the Securities and Exchange Commission in early November.
+In a filing Monday, Digital World Acquisition Corp. said it received a document and information request from the Securities and Exchange Commission in early November.
 Among other items, Digital World said the SEC request sought documents and communications between Digital World and Trump Media and Technology Group.

 Digital World also said Wall Street’s self-regulator, the Financial Industry Regulatory Authority, or FINRA, is looking into trading prior to the deal’s announcement.